Ruth S. Granniss: Career

 Over her career, she authored over twenty books and articles, and organized several exhibitions and their corresponding catalogues for the Club.
 She was in frequent correspondence with other scholars and librarians, and gave regular lectures on various aspects of book history.
-She was said to be modest, and reportedly never allowed herself to be photographed (Mildred Abraham suggests that this reticence may be due in part to facial scarring from injuries sustained in the streetcar accident in 1917).
+She was said to be modest, and reportedly never allowed herself to be photographed.
+(Mildred Abraham suggests that this reticence may be due in part to facial scarring from injuries sustained in the streetcar accident in 1917.)
 Despite her position and contributions, she was barred from membership in the Grolier Club (which remained a male-only organization until 1976), and was unable to attend most of its events.
 She retired from the librarian role in 1944 (with a pension of $100 per month, and a cash gift of $1497 from Club members), and holds the distinction of having the longest single tenure as librarian in the club's history.
 George Leslie McKay, who had been appointed as her assistant in 1923, succeeded her as librarian.

 Later life and death

 Granniss was a member of the New York Library Club and the Bibliographical Society of America.
 In the 1930s, she was an early contributor to The Colophon.
 In 1944, she was one of the founding members of the Hroswitha Club, a group of women bibliophiles.

 In 1945, she moved from New York back to Old Saybrook, Connecticut, to live with her sister Sarah.
-She died in March 1954, possibly following a stroke earlier in the year.
+She died on March 6, 1954, aged 81, possibly following a stroke earlier in the year.